zero-equals-false/node-desktop-app-template/README.md

 <h3>Benefits</h3>

-- Create a web application that enables easy integration with third-party software It uses node-package-manager - which is the largest software registry in the world.
+- Create a desktop application that enables easy integration with third-party software from the web It uses node-package-manager - which is the largest software registry in the world.
 You can search available integrations on their website below:<br>
 [Node Registry](https://www.npmjs.com/)